imnasnainaec/icu-dotnet/README.md

 dotnet test source/icu.net.sln -p:TargetFramework=net8.0
 ```

-### Linux and macOS
+### Linux

-It is important for `icu.net.dll.config` to be bundled with your application when not
+It is important for `icu.net.dll.config` to be bundled with your application when
-running on Windows.
+running on Linux.
 If it doesn't copy reliably to the output directory, you might find
 adding something like the following to your `csproj` file will resolve the issue.
 Note
 that the version number in the path must match the version number of icu.net that is
 referenced in the project.